-During the therapy, a machine is used to administer the beams to the patient’s treatment location.
-This machine is called a linear accelerator, and is used to deliver radioactive beams to the patient’s treatment area from different angles.
+During the therapy, a machine is used to administer the beams to the target location.
+This machine is called a linear accelerator, and is used to deliver radioactive beams to the tumor’s location from different angles.

-The treatment may continue in a series of sessions that last a few days each, with intervals of several weeks in between sessions to allow healthy cells to recuperate.
+The treatment may continue in a series of sessions.
+Each session may last a few days each, with intervals of several weeks in between sessions to allow the healthy cells to recuperate.

 Radiation therapy side effects

-Side effects occur depending on where the cancer is located, its type, the radiation dose and the patient’s overall health.
+Side effects occur depending on location of the cancer, its type, the radiation dose used, and the patient’s overall health.

 Radiation therapy side effects: Early side effects